Azure-Samples/iot-hub-c-raspberrypi-docker/doc/windows-7-or-later.md

 ## Deploy and run the built app

-1. Run below commands to deploy the contents of `src` folder to home folder of your Pi.
+1. Run below commands to deploy your repo contents to the home folder of your Pi.

    ```bash
    docker pull zhijzhao/raspberrypi